prasenjeet-symon/indexed-pdb/README.md

 ```

--`name`: Name of the database
+- `name` : Name of the database
-- `version`: Schema version, or `undefined` to open the current version.
+- `version` : Schema version, or `undefined` to open the current version.
--`upgradeCallback` (optional): Called if this version of the database has never been opened before.
+- `upgradeCallback` (optional) : Called if this version of the database has never been opened before.
 Use it to specify the schema for the database.
 This is similar to the [`upgradeneeded` event](https://developer.mozilla.org/en-US/docs/Web/API/IDBOpenDBRequest/upgradeneeded_event) in plain IndexedDB.
-- `database`: An enhanced `IDBDatabase`. ( IDBDatabaseWrapper)
+- `database` : An enhanced `IDBDatabase`. ( IDBDatabaseWrapper)
--`upgradeDB`: An enhanced `IDBDatabase`.
+- `upgradeDB` : An enhanced `IDBDatabase`.
 Use this to create new object store on the upgraded database.

 ## `IDBDatabaseWrapper`

 A object returned from the openDB.

 ### Properties

+`IDBDatabaseWrapper.name` - (**Read only**)

+A DOMString that contains the name of the connected database.

+`IDBDatabaseWrapper.version` - (**Read only**)

+A 64-bit integer that contains the version of the connected database.
+When a database is first created, this attribute is an empty string.

-`IDBDatabase.name` - **Read only**
+`IDBDatabaseWrapper.objectStoreNames` - ( **Read only**)

+A DOMStringList that contains a list of the names of the object stores currently in the connected database.

+---

+### Methods

+`IDBDatabaseWrapper.close()`
+@return - `void`

+Returns immediately and closes the connection to a database in a separate thread.The connection is not actually closed until all transactions created using this connection are complete.
+No new transactions can be created for this connection once this method is called.
+Methods that create transactions throw an exception if a closing operation is pending.

+`IDBDatabaseWrapper.createObjectStore()` @return `IDBObjectStoreWrapper`

+Creates a new object store with the given name and options and returns a new `IDBObjectStoreWrapper`.
+Throws a `InvalidStateError` DOMException if not called within an upgrade transaction.

+`IDBDatabaseWrapper.deleteObjectStore(name)` @return `void`

+- `name` : Name of the object store to delete.

+Deletes the object store with the given name.
+Throws a "InvalidStateError" DOMException if not called within an upgrade transaction.